spectacles-ci/spectacles/docs/join2019_submisson.md

 #### Do the proposed speakers have prior experience presenting at events of this type?
 Please include links to any public recordings, if available.

 Yes.
 Josh and Dylan are both regular speakers at data-related events.
 Josh has spoken and taught at a number of events, notably those hosted by The Flatiron School, Dataiku, and New York University.
 Dylan has also spoken and taught at a number of events, notably those hosted by Looker and DataCouncil.
-Dylan is also the organiser of the London dbt meetup.
+Dylan is the organiser of the London dbt meetup.